stack-overflow/cheatsheets/ssh.md

 2. Start the ssh-agent in the backgroud
 	> eval 'ssh-agent -s'

+3. Add the key to the ssh-agent
 	> ssh-add ~/.ssh/id_rsa

-3. Copy public key to clipboard and paste it in e.g. GitHub or wherever else...
+4. Copy public key to clipboard and paste it in e.g. GitHub or wherever else...
 	> pbcopy < ~/.ssh/id_rsa.pub